zephyrproject-rtos/zephyr/doc/glossary.rst

    XIP
-      (eXecute In Place) a method of executing programs directly from long term storage rather than copying it into RAM, saving writable memory for dynamic data and not the static program code.
+      (eXecute In Place) a method of executing programs directly from long term storage rather than copying it into RAM, saving writable memory for d ynamic data and not the static program code.

 .. _System on a chip: https://en.wikipedia.org/wiki/System_on_a_chip